 Day 1 audio only (3.5Mb)

-At the end of that trail it leads to a stream.
+At the end of that trail, it leads to a stream.
 I sat on the raised wooden walkway and watched the crabs below.
 There were so many different types.
-In Florida we have a couple kinds of crab that can be seen if you sit down near the beach.
+In Florida, we have a couple of kinds of crab that can be seen if you sit down near the beach.
 There must have been 20 different kinds in the small area around me.

 Thailand is like that… the variety of wildlife is amazing.
 Just yesterday I saw a walking stick that was about 11 inches stretched out (pic below) and another colorful blue-green beetle that I’ve not seen before.
 Oh – I also had a spider jump on me in my room that I’ve not seen before.
 Oh wait, I saw another spider on the steps at the temple that I’d not ever seen before.
 And yet another I just remembered – a very large mosquito – as big as my hand, I think a mosquito – I took a photo – also below.